Water gas: Lowe's gas process

 The process was discovered by passing high-pressure steam over hot coal, the major source of coke gas.
 Lowe's process improved upon the chimney systems by which the coal could remain superheated, thereby maintaining a consistently high supply of the gas.
 The reaction produced carbon dioxide and hydrogen, which, after a process of cooling and "scrubbing", produced hydrogen gas.

 The process spurred on the industry of gas manufacturing, and gasification plants were established quickly along the eastern seaboard of the United States.
 Similar processes, like the Haber–Bosch process, led to the manufacture of ammonia (NH_{3}) by the combining of nitrogen, found in air, with hydrogen.
 This spurred on the refrigeration industry, which long used ammonia as its refrigerant.
 Lowe also held several patents on artificial ice making machines and was able to run successful businesses in cold storage, as well as products which operated on hydrogen gas.

 Variations

 Carburetted water gas

 Water gas has a lower heat of combustion than coal gas, so the calorific value was often boosted by passing the gas through a heated retort, into which oil was sprayed.
 The resulting mixed gas was called carburetted water gas.
 The average composition of carburetted water gas is as follows: 34–38% H_{2}; 23–28% CO; 17–21% saturated hydrocarbons; 13–16% unsaturated hydrocarbons; 0.2–2.2% CO_{2}; 2.5–5.0% N_{2}.
 It is used as a source of heat, since it has a high calorific value.

 Semi-water gas

-Semi-water gas is a mixture of water gas and producer gas made by passing a mixture of air and steam through heated coke.
-The heat generated when producer gas is formed keeps the temperature of the coke high enough to allow water gas to be formed.
+Semi-water gas is a synergy of the production processes for "Blue" water gas and an exothermic reaction lean gas—producer gas (gaz pauvre).

+In the Semi-water gas process, a mixture of air and steam is continuously blown through the fuel bed.
+The heat generated by the exothermic reaction (Producer Gas) is immediately consumed by the endothermic reaction (Water Gas), allowing the entire process to run continuously at a stable temperature without the need for alternating "blow" and "make" cycles.